 If we refer enough people who meet specific criteria, Personal Capital pays us a referral fee.

-Everything on this site — the analysis, the opinions, the research — is that of each article’s author (usually J.D.
-Roth) and is not influenced or edited by advertisers.
+Everything on this site — the analysis, the opinions, the research — is that of each article's author and is not influenced or edited by advertisers.
 Advertisers have zero editorial input.
 More to the point, we strive to never let advertisers influence our editorial decisions.
 We write what we think will be useful to readers.
-After an article is complete, then we look to see if there’s any relevant way to monetize that piece.
+After an article is complete, then we look to see if there's any relevant way to monetize that piece.
 If so, great.
 If not, also great.

 Here's an example: Get Rich Slowly is part of Amazon Associates, an affiliate advertising program that allows Get Rich Slowly to earn a small commission on each item ordered through links from this site.
 If we review a book about money and you order it from one of our links, we earn a few cents (at no additional cost to you).
 That's not much on its own, but taken together these transactions create enough income that we can continue to operate this site.
 (And if you order a lawnmower, well then GRS earns more than just a few cents…)